 I know the feeling, with terms like BACP, UKPC, BPS and more, it’s alphabet soup and it can feel like therapist’s adverts are written in code.
 What exactly is an integrated psychosynthesis counsellor anyway?
 And what is the difference between a counsellor and a psychotherapist?

 When I first began training as a therapist, I didn’t know where to start either.
 Eventually, by asking lots of questions and checking in with my own experiences, I found a way forward.
 Let’s see if we can help you do that too…

 BACP, UKPC and BPS are governing bodies.
 They regulate and accredit therapists.

-For example, I am a trainee member of the UKPC (The UK Psychotherapy Council) and the BACP (The British Association for Counsellors and Psychotherapists).
+For example, I am a trainee member of the UKPC (The UK Psychotherapy Council) and a Registered Member of the BACP (The British Association for Counsellors and Psychotherapists).
 This means I have to meet certain – high – standards to be able to be a member and it’s a safety mark for my training and practice.

 Each governing body keeps a directory of therapists and you might like to search those, to find therapists local to you.